 Background

-I was born in Beirut, Lebanon and grew up in Cherry Hill, New Jersey.
-I've lived in Paris, Riyadh, Cairo, and Rome—Washington, D.C. is home now.
-I earned a bachelor's in International Relations from DePaul University in Chicago.
+I was born in Beirut, Lebanon and raised in Cherry Hill, New Jersey.
+I've since lived in Paris, Riyadh, Cairo, and Rome — Washington, D.C. is home now.
+I hold a bachelor's in International Relations from DePaul University in Chicago.
+I'm a native English speaker; my French and Italian are fluent, and my Arabic is functional in the field — enough to navigate, listen, and build trust.

 Photo by Isabelle Carbonell